pashtari/factorizer/README.md

 ## Prepare Data

 To reproduce the results in the [paper](https://arxiv.org/abs/2202.12295), please download [Task01_BrainTumour](https://drive.google.com/file/d/1A2IU8Sgea1h3fYLpYtFb2v7NYdMjvEhU/view) (BraTS) from the [Decathlon database](http://medicaldecathlon.com/).
-In general, the folders structure of the used dataset must be the same way as that of Decathlon, as exemplified below.
+In general, the folders structure of the used dataset must be the same as that of Decathlon, as exemplified below.
 Our data module requires the path of a JSON file (or a python dictionary) containing the data properties, including the paths of the training images, training labels, and test images.

 ```bash
 data